drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 </p>
 <br>
 <figcaption>
-Postive side output from the FDA (blue), voltage on the sampling capacitor (red), and sampling clock (grey).
+Positive side output from the FDA (blue), voltage on the sampling capacitor (red), and sampling clock (grey).
 </figcaption>
 </figure>

 Here we add traces for the current through the sampling cap (green) and the capacitor services as the external charge reservoir (gold).
 Notice the current spike through the sampling capacitor.
-We see this is supplied by the external capacitor acting as charge reservoir, which slowy charges between switch ebents.
+We see this is supplied by the external capacitor acting as charge reservoir, which slowly charges between switch events.
 Notice also that there is no discernible spike in the output from the FDA.
 So the charge reservoir is working as it is supposed.
 On each sampling cycle, the sampling capacitor is able to rapidly come to the voltage presented at the input.